How to use footForma?

 In order to use the footForma software, you’ll have to select the ‘M2’ product code.
 Only this code will give you the ability to modify your scan and create your digital mold.

-Then begin the cleanup process by selecting the relevant part of the scan that you want to keep.
+Begin the cleanup process by selecting the relevant part of the scan that you want to keep.
 This helps ensure that the software only processes the necessary areas and removes any unwanted noise or extra geometry.

 Landmarking and Initial Pose Correction